teardr0ps/dynamic-data-filtering-app/README.md

 *Range filters for price

-Unfortunately, basic json-server does not support regular search by matches, so only this filter is unavailable.
+Unfortunately, basic json-server does not support regular search by matches and have poor sorting (asc only), so only this filter is unavailable.

 ## Development server